ABOUT

 He was commissioned into the 6th Gurkha Rifles, serving in Brunei and Hong Kong, before winning a Scholarship to Oxford where he won two cricket blues.
 He then joined the fast stream entry to the Civil Service, working in Arms Control in the MOD and on a UK delegation at a UN Conference in Geneva.
 Transferring to Devon he taught at Blundell’s school in Tiverton where he was subsequently to Chair the Governors for 10 years.
 After further education at the Royal Agricultural University, where he is now an honorary Fellow, he then became a rural surveyor and has worked in agriculture and rural property across Devon and elsewhere for over 30 years.
 He currently chairs the Board of a progressive farming company that uses technology to try to improve sustainability.

 His other work has included being elected to lead the CLA, an organisation that, at the time, represented 50,000 members on a variety of rural issues.
-He was also a Commissioner and Board member of the Crown Estate and of English Heritage; a Board member of the SW Regional Development Agency and, as a volunteer, led the SW Board for the 2012 Olympic Games.
+He was also a Commissioner and Board member of the Crown Estate and of English Heritage; a Commissioner of the Affordable Rural Housing Commission and of the Food, Farming and Countryside Commission: a Board member of the SW Regional Development Agency and, as a volunteer, led the SW Board for the 2012 Olympic Games.

 He chaired the NSPCC Full Stop Appeal in Devon but now as Lord Lieutenant has an interest in all Devon charities and how they can work together more effectively.